Hosting and bandwidth provided by MacHost.

 • Upgrading the RAM, hard drive, or processor requires prying open the case.
 Apple does not support individuals upgrading their own system.

-• No support of MacOS 9/Classic applications.
+• No support for MacOS 9/Classic.

 If performance is a higher priority, but cost and compatibility with older applications are less important, an Intel-based iMac might be a better choice.
 If compatibility with older applications is critical and physical size is important, but cost is a factor, a Mac mini G4 might be ideal.
-If performance, expansion, compatibility, and cost are all factors, but physical size is irrelevant, a used Power Macintosh G4 might be ideal.

-<< Mac mini "Core" Q&A (Main)
+<< Intel Mac mini Q&A (Main)

-EveryMac.com is provided "as is" without warranty of any kind whatsoever.
-EveryMac.com, and the author thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
+Established in 1996, EveryMac.com has been created by experts with decades of experience with Apple hardware.
+EveryMac.com includes, and always has included, original research incorporating detailed, hands-on inspection of packaging, computers, and devices as well as extensive real-world use.
+All information is provided in good faith, but no website or person is perfect.
+Accordingly, EveryMac.com is provided "as is" without warranty of any kind whatsoever.
+EveryMac.com, and the authors thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
 For complete disclaimer and copyright information please read and understand the Terms of Use and the Privacy Policy before using EveryMac.com.
-Use of any content or images without expressed permission is not allowed, although links to any page are welcomed and appreciated.
+Copying, scraping, or use of any content without expressed permission is not allowed, although links to any page are welcomed and appreciated.